diexban/AWS-Solution-for-A-Web-Application/README.md

 ■ Discuss any cost implications of your scaling policies and how they adapt to varying traffic loads.

-While I can't provide precise figures without knowing the exact traffic patterns, I would implement the following scaling policies to keep costs under control:
+While I can't really provide precise cost without knowing the exact traffic patterns, I would implement the following scaling policies to keep costs under control:

-- Target Tracking Scaling: This policy will automatically adjust the number of tasks for computing instances based on usage.
+- A Target Tracking Scaling: This policy will automatically adjust the number of tasks for computing instances based on usage.
 By scaling the application dynamically according to traffic, we avoid over-provisioning, which helps keep costs low.

-- Log Retention Policy in CloudWatch: To further reduce costs, I would apply a short log retention policy in CloudWatch.
+- A Log Retention Policy in CloudWatch: To further reduce costs, I would apply a short log retention policy in CloudWatch.
 Logs would be transferred to S3 with its own retention policy, ensuring that unnecessary data is not stored for long periods, reducing storage costs.

-- Reserved Instances for RDS: To manage database costs effectively while ensuring high availability, I would purchase Reserved Instances for RDS.
+- Reserved Instances for RDS: To manage database costs effectively while ensuring high availability, I would purchase Reserved Instances for RDS as possible.
 This would give us predictable pricing and lower costs over time, while still allowing us to handle variable traffic loads efficiently.